VirtoCommerce/vc-platform/docs/developer-guide/working-with-platform-manager/localization-implementation.md

 ### Permissions structure

-Permission group contains texts for В permissions.
-Each object inВ permission group sets its own title and a title/subtitle of the blade for detailed permission configuration:
+Permission group contains texts for  permissions.
+Each object in permission group sets its own title and a title/subtitle of the blade for detailed permission configuration:
 ![](../../assets/images/docs/image2015-12-11_11-42-32.png)

 ### Register permission